 First, slice the spinach leaves into 1/2cm slices (gather a handful together and slice).
 Chop the spring onions.
 Slice the tofu into thin slices – you will need 12 slices for 4 people.
 Put the spinach and tofu aside as you make the dressing.

-In a blender, combine the rice wine vinegar, soy sauce, miso paste, sambal oelek, palm sugar and pickled ginger into a food processor or blender and blend.
+In a blender, combine the rice wine vinegar, soy sauce, miso paste, sambal oelek, palm sugar and pickled ginger and blend.
 Drizzle in the sesame and canola oils to form an emulsion with the blender running, Season with salt and pepper, reserve 4 Tblspn and transfer rest to a large bowl.

 Add the spring onions and spinach to the bowl with the dressing and gently combine.